babarrett/g80-9009/method-1-yangdigi-controller.md

         are straight, and make sure that all the pins are inserted into the corresponding holes.

-    With the controller and ribbon cables in place you will note a microUSB conneector on the left of the controller board.
-Insert a microUSB cable into that connector.
+    With the controller and ribbon cables in place you will note a USB Mini-b conneector on the left of the controller board.
+Insert a USB Mini-b cable into that connector.
 The cable should be at least long enough to feed out the back of the keyboard, for example through the "mouse" opening as shown below.
-Your choice for miniUSB cable length are: A) You can use a short cable, just to exit the keyboard then add a USB an extension cable, or B) use a single, long cable.
+Your choice for USB Mini-b cable length are: A) You can use a short cable, just to exit the keyboard then add a USB an extension cable, or B) use a single, long cable.